 Passive candidates will need to know that the values and company culture are genuine and authentic.
 To help recruiters sell your company, organisations must make sure its brand culture and values are consistently represented in policy, action, and communication.

-Candidates are growing increasingly aware of company values and how they are being implemented through policy into workplace.
+Candidates are growing increasingly aware of company values and how they should go beyond policy and into workplace practice.

 Find out which core values will attract top talent here.